thomaswelton/mondo-tfl/README.md

 ```

 You'll then need to login, which will then take you through the Mondo OAuth implementation.
-Once you've logged in you now need to provide you Transport for London `username` & `password`.
+Once logged in you need to provide your Transport for London `username` & `password`.

 With credentials for both TFL & Mondo stored the following rake tasks can be run: